intel-analytics/ipex-llm/python/llm/example/CPU/Speculative-Decoding/EAGLE/README.md

-# Eagle - Speculative Sampling using IPEX-LLM on Intel CPUs
+# EAGLE - Speculative Sampling using IPEX-LLM on Intel CPUs
 In this directory, you will find the examples on how IPEX-LLM accelerate inference with speculative sampling using EAGLE (Extrapolation Algorithm for Greater Language-model Efficiency), a speculative sampling method that improves text generation speed) on Intel CPUs.
 See [here](https://arxiv.org/abs/2401.15077) to view the paper and [here](https://github.com/SafeAILab/EAGLE) for more info on EAGLE code.

 ## Requirements